palpen/DALLEePaperFrame/README.md

   - https://blues.io/blog/tips-tricks-optimizing-raspberry-pi-power/

 ### System requirements
-The min-dalle model and ASR model take around 8GB and 4GB of GPU memory, respectively.
-So ensure you have at least 12GB of GPU memory.
+The min-dalle model takes around 8GB GPU memory, respectively.
+So ensure you have at least this much GPU memory.
-If your GPU does not have enough memory, you may want to consider only running the `min-dalle` model for generating art.

 ### Generation Time
 The time taken for art generation is about 10 seconds on an NVIDIA Jetson AGX Orin and about 7 seconds with an NVIDIA RTX2070.